What is it?

 The study program does not provide an obligatory stay abroad.
 Nevertheless, it is possible to spend one or more semesters abroad and even complete a double degree with one of our partner universities.

-With the new project Global Design & Media CoSpace we could win two Double Degrees with ICO NIDA in Thailand and the Volda University College in Norway.
+With the new project Global Design & Media CoSpace, we were able to win two Double Degree Programmes with ICO NIDA in Thailand and the Volda University College in Norway.

 Keep an eye on the project's info pages for updates: